iRNA-COSI/APAeval/summary_workflows/quantification/README.md

 docker rmi [IMAGE_ID]
 ```
 Then, you can rebuild the docker image locally (see above).
-> NOTE: please don't push to APAeval docker hub unless sanctioned by APAeval admins (ask us on Slack)
+> NOTE: please don't push to APAeval docker hub unless you created a new version for production that was sanctioned by APAeval admins (ask us on Slack).

 ### Running the summary workflow
 One can use the following command to run the summary workflow from command line:
 ```
 nextflow run main.nf -profile docker
 ```
-This reads the parameters from the [nextflow.config](nextflow.config) file.
+This reads the parameters from the [nextflow.config][nextflow-config] file.

 [//]: # (References)
 [readme-swf]: ../README.md
+[q-spec]: ./specification/
+[validation-py]:./quantification_dockers/q_validation/validation.py
+[metrics-py]:./quantification_dockers/q_metrics/compute_metrics.py
+[nextflow-config]: ./nextflow.config